10 Small Things That Make a Big Difference to How You Feel

 Not the whole house.
 One surface — the kitchen counter, the desk, the bedside table.

 Physical environment affects mental state.
-Clutter creates a low-grade sense of incompleteness and unfinished business that sits in the background of your awareness all day.
+Clutter creates a low-grade sense of incompleteness that sits in the background of your awareness all day.
 Clearing one surface is a small act of creating order in a world that often feels like it has none.

 Start small.
 Let it be enough.